 As Boris Johnson's Conservative Party win a substantial majority in the general election, it is worth refreshing our memory about their manifesto pledges for family law.

-In their manifesto for the December 2019 election, the Conservative Party have promised to pass a Domestic Abuse Bill, pilot integrated domestic abuse courts for criminal and family law matters, and fight FGM, as well as making commitments on other family law matters.
+In their manifesto for the December 2019 election, the Conservative Party promised to pass a Domestic Abuse Bill, pilot integrated domestic abuse courts for criminal and family law matters, and fight FGM, as well as making commitments on other family law matters.

-The manifesto says: "We will support all victims of domestic abuse and pass the Domestic Abuse Bill.
+The manifesto said: "We will support all victims of domestic abuse and pass the Domestic Abuse Bill.
 We will increase support for refuges and community support for victims of rape and sexual abuse.
 We will pilot integrated domestic abuse courts that address criminal and family matters in parallel."

 Like the Labour Party, the Conservatives have promised a review of the care system and to ensuring that children and young adults are provided with the care they need, and to improving the Troubled Families programme: